eduardodsxavier/CS50M-Final-Project/README.md

 ### extra
 I want to Implement a recommended workout for people that dosn't know what workout to do, but i am not sure if i will implement that functionality.

+# Project notes
+i will not use redux in this project, i will use sqlite3 as a database and expo-SQLite